 Set frequent clear targets

 You have big targets to meet, but smaller goals are the key to motivation.
 All goals should add to the overall target, but breaking those down feels less overwhelming for your employees.
 If employees are hitting frequent targets, the feeling of satisfaction grows and will act as a great motivator to continue on to the next set of goals.
+For example: You can start with trainings and attach a goal to them.

 Recognise great work